orgilbatzaya/Wikipedia-Popularity/project/project.md

 Here we estimated the historical popularity index using the `domain` variable using a simple linear regression.
 The slope for the level in `domain` named `Business & Law` is 0.502, suggesting that historical figures who belong in the `Business & Law` domain have, on average, an increase in their overall popularity index of 0.502 as long as all other variables are held constant.

+In this model, the largest coefficient belongs to the domain of `Humanities`.
+With all else held constant, historical figures who belong to the domain of `Humanities` have a historical popularity index that is, on average, 2.448 higher than the intercept.

+The least coefficient belongs to `Sports`.
+With all else held constant, historical figures who belong to `Sports`, have an index that is on average, 4.11 lower than the intercept.

 The linear model, based on the output, is:

 `(historical_popularity_index) = 21.839(intercept) + 0.502(domainBusiness & Law) + 1.710(domainExploration) + 2.448(domainHumanities) + 1.716(domainInstitutions) + 0.532(domainPublic Figure) + 1.534(Science & Technology) - 4.112(domainSports)`

     ## [1] 0.4011846

-We found that the r-squared for the linear model `domain_m` is 40.1%, which suggests that 40.1% of the variability of the data can be explained by the linear model and that the model does fit our data pretty well.
+We found that the r-squared for the linear model `domain_m` is 40.1%, which suggests that 40.1% of the variability of the data can be explained by the domain of the historical figure.

 ### Section 3 - How the Variable `Sex` Affects `Historical_Popularity_Index`